-1. Estimate quantity of sediment is only an estimated maximum, and the PVDD does not make any guaranty that the contractor will be able to remove this amount of sediment from the River.
+1. Estimate quantity of sediment is only an estimated maximum, and the PVDD does not make any guarantee that the contractor will be able to remove this amount of sediment from the River.

-2. Quantity of Sediment removed to be calculated by one or both of the following methods: a) truck counts, b) survey.
-Truck counts are to be verified by the PVDD Operations Manager at the end of each day.
-Contract payment will be based on these verified methods.
+2. Quantity of sediment removed to be calculated by conducting pre and post construction surveys, the pre-construction surveys were completed in late November 2019.
+Truck counts are required and are to be verified by the PVDD Operations Manager at the end of each day.
+Contract payment will be based on volume as determined by pre and post construction surveys.